-calculate I or J. A point is assigned to subsample b, v or counted as "isolated" depending on the value of ΔT{max} and the order in which one considers the lightcurve: from the first point to the last one (direction indicated by the top arrow in Fig. 1, the corresponding samples are named as lower case b and v) or the reverse direction (bottom arrow, capital B and V).
-Depending on the order, one may compute the "forward" and "reverse" values of an index that might differ from each other because the points are divided in pairs (assigned to b and v subsamples) in a different way (as illustrated by Fig. 1).
-In our implementation of the index, the "forward" and "reverse" values are averaged to have a single value describing a lightcurve.
-In case of I (but not J), the "forward" and "reverse" values are equal if one allows a point to be counted in multiple pairs (enter two subsamples simultaneously).
+Fig. 1 and Table 2 show how an unevenly-sampled single-band lightcurve can be divided into subsamples to calculate I or J. A point is assigned to subsample b, v or counted as 'isolated' depending on the value of $\Delta T{\text{max}}$ and the order in which one considers the lightcurve: from the first point to the last one (direction indicated by the top arrow in Fig. 1, the corresponding samples are named as lower case b and v) or the reverse direction (bottom arrow, capital B and V).
+Depending on the order, one may compute the 'forward' and 'reverse' values of an index that might differ from each other because the points are divided into pairs (assigned to b and v subsamples) in a different way (as illustrated by Fig. 1).
+In our implementation of the index, the 'forward' and 'reverse' values are averaged to have a single value describing a lightcurve.
+In the case of I (but not J), the 'forward' and 'reverse' values are equal if one allows a point to be counted in multiple pairs (enter two subsamples simultaneously).

 The I and J indices are designed to detect variability on timescales much longer than the typical time difference between observations forming pairs.
-If, however, the variability timescale is comparable to the sampling rate of observations, the measurements in pairs may appear anticorrelated (correlation coefficient $l_1 \sim -1$, Sec.
-2.8) rather than uncorrelated ($l_1 \sim 0$), resulting in near-zero or negative value of I (J) and rendering the index insensitive to the variations.
-The actual value of detectable variability timescale is determined by the data and will be very different for datasets including observations taken minutes apart and datasets that include only observations taken on different nights.
+If, however, the variability time-scale is comparable to the sampling rate of observations, the measurements in pairs may appear anticorrelated (correlation coefficient $l_1 \sim -1$ , Section 2.8) rather than uncorrelated ( $l_1 \sim 0$ ), resulting in near-zero or negative value of I(J) and rendering the index insensitive to the variations.
+The actual value of detectable variability time-scale is determined by the data and will be very different for data sets including observations taken minutes apart and data sets that include only observations taken on different nights.

-2.10 Stetson's J, K, and L variability indices
+2.10 Stetson's J, K and L variability indices

-A more robust version of the variability index proposed by Stetson (1996) is:
+A more robust variability index proposed by Stetson (1996) is: